 What is an Honors Thesis?

 The honors thesis provides honors students the unique opportunity to engage in a high quality study of a carefully defined question or problem over the course of 1.5 to 2 years.
-Based in research, this problem may be critical, experimental, applied, or creative in nature, and should represent an effort to make an original contribution to the field.
+Based in research, this problem may be critical, experimental, applied, or creative in nature, and it should represent an effort to make an original contribution to the field.
 In an honors thesis, students work with a faculty mentor to explore a topic in their major area of study.
 In all cases, the honors thesis is a substantial project that goes beyond normal requirements of the major and represents the student’s best work in their discipline.
 Each thesis will demonstrate clear critical thinking, a mastery of disciplinary material, clarity in communication of complex ideas, and professionalism in production.

 See a list of previously completed theses.